Dor-sketch/game-of-life-ai/README.md

 The mutation process is uniquely orchestrated outside the `Chromosome` class, specifically within the `Population` class through a `mutation` method.
 This method requires a `mutationRate` parameter and applies mutations across the population with a probability determined by this rate.
 The mutation operation involves randomly selecting a cell (or Gene) within a chromosome and toggling its state.

-This design choice, to situate the mutation functionality outside of the `Chromosome` class, is strategic.
+Strategically situating the mutation functionality outside of the `Chromosome` class.
 It allows for a comprehensive application of mutations across all chromosomes within the population, rather than restricting mutation to individual chromosomes.
 This approach ensures that the mutation process can consider the entire population's genetic diversity when applying changes.

 The mutation methodology employed here aligns with the `uniform` mutation strategy as discussed on page 95 of the book (Biological Computation).
 By applying mutations uniformly across the population, this method enhances the likelihood of generating viable and diverse genetic configurations.